 Ukraine and the United States started this cooperation in 1997, in order to bring together NATO members and its partners.
 Further, The 2021 Exercise focused on diving operations, interdiction operations, anti-submarine warfare, land manoeuvre warfare and rescue missions.

 In Early September the Ukrainian SOF took part in Saber Junction 21 in Hohenfels, Germany.
 While, European and African countries took part in this US-led exercise focused on land operations in a joint combined environment and readiness.

 From the 20th of September to the 1st of October the UASOF took part in Rapid Trident 2021 Exercise in Yavoriv, Ukraine.
 The Rapid Trident is a US-led exercise and in 2021 focused on defence capabilities, readiness, and interoperability.

 7. Editor’s note

-We would like thank Oxide for his support and his efforts to raise funds for a number of Ukrainian organisations and we urge you to see his latest video on the matter!
+We would like to thank Oxide and @CalibreObscura for their support and their efforts to raise funds for a number of Ukrainian organisations and we urge you to see his latest video on the matter!